janosg/dl_intro/docs/source/lecture_1.md

 1. Finish all exercises you could not finish in class
 2. Think about a few similar things you can do with what you have learned and add them to the notebook.
-3. Run this notebook on JupyterHub, your laptop and google colab (if you plan to use colab)
+3. Run this notebook on your laptop and on google colab (if you plan to use colab)

 ## Additional materials